How to read food labels

 You should also pay attention to trans fats on any food label.
 These fats raise "bad" cholesterol and lower your "good" cholesterol.

 These fats are mostly found in snack foods and desserts.
-Many fast food restaurants use these fats for frying.
+Many fast food restaurants use trans fats for frying.

 If a food has these fats, the amount will be listed on the label under total fat.
 They are measured in grams.
 Look for foods that have no trans fats or are low in them (1 gram or less).